People convicted of Nevada crimes can apply to the Pardons Board to get their sentence commuted (reduced). Examples of commutation are:

 However, the Board will not consider reducing these parolees’ sentences unless:

-- the State Board of Parole Commissioners refused to file a petition for a modification of sentence despite the support of the Division of Parole and Probation of the Department of Public Safety; or
+- the State Board of Parole Commissioners refused to file a petition for a modification of the sentence despite the support of the Division of Parole and Probation of the Department of Public Safety; or

 Note that Board members are allowed to consider commutation applications of people who ordinarily would be ineligible.9 Therefore, parolees who may be ineligible are still encouraged to apply for commutation in the hopes that a Board member will cherry-pick their application for special consideration.